TimeTap23/kolekt/docs/development/COMMERCIAL_IMPLEMENTATION.md

 - **Break-even**: 50 Pro users or 25 Business users
 - **Profitability**: Achievable within 6 months

-This implementation guide provides a roadmap for transforming ThreadStorm into a profitable commercial SaaS application while maintaining the core functionality and user experience.
+This implementation guide provides a roadmap for transforming Kolekt into a profitable commercial SaaS application while maintaining the core functionality and user experience.